bobatkey/CS316-2020/README.md

 - [Exercise 1 : First-order Programming](exercises/Ex1.hs) : Was released Thursday 24th September.
 The deadline is *Thursday 15th October*.
 Fill your answers in and submit by uploading the `Ex1.hs` file to MyPlace.
 - [Exercise 2 : Higher-order Programming](exercises/Ex2.hs) : Was released Wednesday 14th October.
 The deadline is *Thursday 29th October*.
 Fill your answers in and submit by uploading the `Ex2.hs` file to MyPlace.
+- [Exercise 3 : Programming Project](exercises/Ex3.hs) : Was released Thursday 5th November.
+The deadline is *Thursday 3rd December*.
+Fill your answers in and submit by uploading the files to MyPlace.